 This means that when I “break” the adhesion, I also break the blood supply.
 There will be some internal leaking of red blood cells from the scar’s capillary bed into the surrounding tissue.
 Please don’t panic.
 In plain English, this means that you will have a bruise.
 When I break Fascial Adhesions, it is not uncommon that this bruising can be really really (really)ugly.
 Don’t worry — it really is OK.
 See our BRUISING & PICTURES PAGE.
 You can also visit our VIDEO TESTIMONIAL PAGE as well.

 Fascia is the fabric that it woven throughout every part of our body to hold us together.
-Perpetually disregarded by the medical community as “unimportant” (hey, after all it does not show up on MRI’s), fascia is beginning to take its rightful place at the forefront of both cutting-edge medical research and cutting-edge treatment (particularly in the field of Sports Injuries).
+Perpetually disregarded by the medical community as “unimportant” (hey, after all it does not show up on MRI’s), fascia is beginning to take its rightful place at the forefront of both cutting-edge medical research and cutting-edge treatment (particularly in the field of Sports Injuries and Chronic Pain Syndromes).
 It should!
 Fascia is arguably the most prevalent tissue in the body.

 Other than the nerve system, is there another body system that connects the distant parts of the body together in such an intimate manner?
 I say no!
 Fascia covers the body from the top of the head (Epicranial Aponeurosis) to the bottom of the feet (Plantar Fascia), and everything in between.